10 Mar 2018

 Mr. C also said if a child can recite their times tables then it helps with most maths!
 But apparently in tables there are 78 to remember.
 E.G. 4 x 5 = 20.
 But he informed us, if you take out the ones, twos and tens, there are only 45 to learn and if you remember every nine adds up to a nine that’s only 36 to learn!
 Oh and wait, if you take out the fives because they are half of 10, there are eight of them, that’s 29 having taken out the 10 x 5!

 We like simplicity.
 The best people we work with keep things simple.
 There are ten commandments but Jesus cut it down to two.
-“Love thy neighbor and love thy self!”
+“Love thy neighbour and love thy self!”

 Let’s start by making things simple.
 If your job is an IT manager, then don’t call your self “Head of Information System Solutions, Europe and South East Asia.”
 You can’t fit it on a business card for one thing and every one else still calls you the ‘IT department!’